sunningdale/JavaWeb/README.md

-#Do Study the skill as follow
+#Do study the skill as follow

 - *SpringMVC*